Come All Ye Faithful

 I remind Dad that I am 10 years older than my youngest brother, and that I was living in Austin, Texas where the Friday Night Lights sensibility is on steroids when it comes to high school and college football.
 "But I'm sure it was an unforgettable moment, Dad."
 Obviously.

-We are early to Mass (by 30 damn minutes), so we sit in the car remembering nearly every game that both my brothers and all my uncles played–play by play, mind you–like the boys in my family are state Hall-of-Famers.
+We are early to Mass (by 30 damn minutes), so we sit in the car remembering nearly every game that both my brothers and all my uncles played–play-by-play, mind you, like the boys in my family are state Hall-of-Famers.
 Eventually I join the sentimental trip down memory lane, recalling fondly that I chose my basketball number (#15) after my legendarily athletic uncle, Steve Rellihan.
-Truth be told, I chose his number not for his athletic accomplishments as much as for the beauty of his spirit and my admiration of his character.
-I smile as I recall all the ways Uncle Steve influenced my own high school athletic career, and my life.
+Truthfully, I chose his number not for his athletic accomplishments but for the beauty of his spirit and my admiration of his character.
+I smile as I recall all the ways Uncle Steve influenced my high school athletic career and my life.

-Just as I revel in the joy of pushing myself to my limit, I feel the awkward pounding of two fists madly kidney-punching me, and before I can figure out what is happening, I hear the all-too-familiar voice of Sister Mary Vincent DePaul yelling, "Second place?!
+Just as I revel in the joy of pushing myself to my limit, I feel the awkward pounding of two fists madly kidney-punching me.
+Before I can figure out what is happening, I hear the all-too-familiar voice of Sister Mary Vincent DePaul yelling, "Second place?!
 You're a Rellihan!
 Why didn't you kick harder and take that girl?!"

 Once I stand and turn toward her to get my arms up to deflect her punches, she grabs my earlobe and looks me directly in the eye.
-I know that this maneuver would be a death sentence if I were a football player.
+This maneuver would be a death sentence if I were a football player.
 I can't count the endless number of grown boys she has brought to tears by almost ripping their earlobes from their big ol' noggins, but I know this isn't her style with the girls.
-She simply holds my ear as her way of keeping me focused on her every word and says she hopes I do better next time., She finally resigns herself to my second place finish, even grudgingly allowing that I "ran a good race at the end."
+She simply holds my ear as her way of keeping me focused on her every word and says she hopes I do better next time., She finally resigned herself to my second-place finish, even grudgingly allowing that I "ran a good race at the end."

 I squeak out a pathetic, "Thank you, Sister."

-She mumbles, "Uh-huh," releases my earlobe, and turns to walk away from me in her thick-soled black shoes and full nun habit.
+She mumbles, "Uh-huh," releases my earlobe, and walks away from me in her thick-soled black shoes and full nun habit.

 While my ass burns like it is on fire, I get beat up by Sr. Mary Vincent DePaul for giving my race my all.
 That, my friends, is the epitome of a good day as a young Catholic high-school girl.